XiaoSong-CPE/XiaoSong-CPE.github.io/docs/english/fulltext/The_Bluest_Eye.md

 Alternately bored and frightened at home, the playground was his joy.
 On a day when he had been especially idle, he saw a very black girl taking a shortcut through the playground.
 She kept her head down as she walked.
 He had seen her many times before, standing alone, always alone, at recess.
 Nobody ever played with her.
 Probably, he thought, because she was ugly.

 Now Junior called to her.
 "Hey!
-What are you doing walking through my yard?"The girl stopped."
+What are you doing walking through my yard?"

+The girl stopped.

-Nobody can come through this yard less I say so."
+"Nobody can come through this yard less I say so."

 "This ain't your yard.
 It's the school's."